seinsidler/agusmakmun.github.io/_posts/2024-02-01-Expected-Value.md

 ---
 layout: post
-title: Expected Value: How to Win at Poker, Sports, and Life
+title: "Expected Value: How to Win at Poker, Sports, and Life"
 date: 2024-02-01
 categories: [mathematics]
 katex: true